What Are Ecommerce AI Agents? Types, Use Cases, and How to Implement (2026)

 The storefront will become partially self-managing.

-What are ecommerce AI agents?
+What are ecommerce AI agents? +

-How are they different from chatbots?
+How are AI agents different from chatbots? +

-Can they increase sales?
+Can AI agents increase ecommerce sales? +

 Try the most powerful aftersales platform for free